Staff & Teacher Bios

 I hope you will enjoy observing me as much as I will enjoy sharing with you, and by God’s grace, we will both learn about Him together.

-Zoe Roberts is from Oxford, England where she spent most of her growing up years until she moved to Moscow, Idaho to continue her studies at New Saint Andrews College.
-She loves languages, especially Latin, Classical Greek, and Biblical Hebrew.
-She loves reading the Bible in its original languages, hiking and exploring (specially in the Lake District), laughing, punting, and having tea with friends.
-She gets excited about clotted cream with scones and jam.
-She also enjoys Mexican cuisine quite a bit.
+Zoe Roberts is from Oxford, England, where she spent most of her growing up years until she moved to Moscow, Idaho, to continue her studies at New Saint Andrews College.
+From the age of 8, when she was introduced to Latin, she has loved studying languages, especially Latin, Classical Greek, and Biblical Hebrew.
+She continued pursuing all three languages in her college thesis in which she analyzed in depth the Bible in its original languages, focusing, in particular, on comparing and analyzing the Latin and Greek translations of the Psalms of Ascent.

 For the past thirteen years Magistra has taught every level of Latin (grammar, logic, rhetoric) to homeschoolers, in a brick and mortar school, and for the past seven years at online schools.
 Her students leave her classes with a inexplicable passion for the Latin language and frequently receive honors on the national benchmark Latin exams.
 Magistra has published Latin curricula and holds a BA in Human Communication.
 She and her husband have four classically educated children (and one son-in-law) who currently attend, will attend, or have matriculated from New Saint Andrews College in Moscow, Idaho.
 In her spare time she frequents estate sales with friends and accumulates treasures to bless her home and family.
 She also loves stories: listening to them, telling them, and reading them.
 Favorite quote about Latin: “If you don’t love the Latin language you just didn’t have the right teacher."